ttab/amqp-as-promised/README.md

 ## Using `amqpc` to do RPC-style calls

-To send a message to a service that honors the replyTo/correlationId contract:
+to send a message to a service that honors the replyTo/correlationId contract:

-    amqpc.rpc('myexchange', 'routing.key', msg, [headers]).then ([msg, headers]) ->
+    amqpc.rpc('myexchange', 'routing.key', msg, [headers]).then (response) ->
-        console.log 'received message', msg
+        console.log 'received message', response

+*Note!* In earlier versions the response was an array that included the response headers.
+As of version 0.1, this is no longer the case.

 ## Using `amqpc` to serve RPC-style calls